Criticism of the response to the Grenfell Tower fire: Fire brigade resources

-Research by John Sweeney for BBC Newsnight described several issues that hampered the response of the London Fire Brigade (LFB).
+Research by John Sweeney for BBC Newsnight described several issues that hampered the response of the LFB.
 There was insufficient mains water pressure for the hoses the fire service used and Thames Water had to be called to increase it.
 Also, a high ladder did not arrive for 32 minutes, by which time the fire was out of control.
 Matt Wrack of the Fire Brigades Union said, "... having that on the first attendance might have made a difference because it allows you to operate a very powerful water tower from outside the building onto the building."
 Before the Grenfell fire, 70% of fire brigades would have automatically sent a high ladder to tower fires.

 An independent fire expert told the BBC having the ladder earlier could have stopped the fire getting out of control.
 The LFB told Newsnight the first attendance procedure for tower fires has now been changed from four engines to five engines plus a high ladder unit.
 Firefighters said inside the building they lacked sufficient 'extended duration' breathing apparatus.
 They had difficulty getting vital radio messages through due to 'overuse of the system' and from the need to get the signal through layers of concrete.
 At the inquiry one firefighter described the radios as "useless."